watem-sedem/watem-sedem/docs/input.rst

    are given the value of the extension id, except the outlet pixel.

 The extension id and trapping efficiency are mandatory for every buffer.
-The other buffer parameters are only mandatory when using the CN-module (i.e. :ref:`Only WS = 0 <simple>`).
+The other buffer parameters are only mandatory when the the CN-module seperately (i.e. the :ref:`Model Choice<choices>`: :ref:`Only WS <simple>` is set to 0).

-A full description about the CN calculation in buffers can be found :ref:`here <bufferbasins>`.
+A full description of the CN calculation in buffers can be found :ref:`here <bufferbasins>`.

 .. note::